Fold-transversal surface code cultivation: Potential modifications

 \subsubsection{GHZ size}

-\cref{fig:hxy-check-f3} shows a valid partition of Reg(3) data qubits with a three-qubit ancilla $\GHZ{3}$ and a fault distance 3.
-Each data qubit is addressed by a GHZ qubit of a certain color--- red, blue, or green.
-One partition consists of all the data qubits addressed by the red ancilla, another partition consists of all the data qubits addressed by the blue ancilla, and the last partition has all the data qubits addressed by the green ancilla.

-While a $\GHZ{3}$ ancilla suffices to achieve fault distance 3, we also compare its performance with that of a larger $\GHZ{5}$ ancilla in~\cref{fig:ghzvary}.
-Using a larger ancilla reduces the circuit depth required during logical measurements, but comes at the expense of increased qubit overhead and greater difficulty in preparing the ancilla fault-tolerantly.
-Compared to the smaller $\GHZ{3}$, $\GHZ{5}$ offers little advantage in terms of the expected spacetime overhead per successful shot.
-Thus, we choose $\GHZ{3}$ in our protocol due to its lower qubit overhead.
+While a $\GHZ{3}$ ancilla is sufficient to achieve a logical measurement circuit with fault distance 3, we also compare its performance with that of a larger $\GHZ{5}$ ancilla in~\cref{fig:ghzvary}.
+Using a larger ancilla reduces the circuit depth required during logical measurements, but comes at the expense of increased spacetime volume to prepare the ancilla fault-tolerantly.
+In particular, we must include a flag qubit to ensure the fault-tolerant preparation of $\GHZ{5}$.
+The results in~\cref{fig:ghzvary} include shots discarded purely due to flagged $\GHZ{5}$ preparation, and thus may overestimate the true overall discard rate.
+Compared to the smaller $\GHZ{3}$, $\GHZ{5}$ offers little advantage in terms of the expected spacetime volume.
+Thus, we choose $\GHZ{3}$ in our protocol due to its lower overhead.

-Relevant to $\fd{5}$ cultivation,~\cref{fig:hxy-check-f5} shows a partition of a $\reg{5}$ code into five subsets that enables fault-tolerant logical Hadamard measurements.
-For the partition to be valid, it must prevent any weight-4 physical error from propagating into an undetectable logical error on the data.
-Similar to the $\reg{3}$ code, the most dangerous scenario arises when two errors occur on two ancilla qubits, propagate to the data, and then two additional errors on the same ancilla cancel the earlier ones.
-To guarantee $\fd{5}$, we impose the condition that the union of any two subsets must not contain the full support of a logical operator.